iliailinskii/test-cases/README.md

 **Create an analytical platform**

 That is an interesting part.
 I really believe that the best way to research data is to make a convenient interactive dashboard for yourself.
-Basically, a good analyst is getting used to exploring data by writing scripts and visually seeing that data tables might be essential.
+A good analyst is getting used to exploring data by writing scripts and visually seeing that data tables might be essential.
 BUT, the ability to operate with data using UI makes the exploration process much faster and it may be critical in the creative process.
 When you can navigate over the data by clicking it allow you to follow your mind immediately without thoughts about how to construct the query.